pauly7610/support101/docs/ADR.md

 This document tracks key architecture decisions for the Support101 backend.

+## ADR-2025-05: JWT-Protected Compliance Endpoints & Async Test Infra
+- All GDPR/CCPA endpoints require JWT authentication for both customer and admin flows.
+- Admin dashboard and compliance UI built for secure data deletion and opt-out.
+- Async test infrastructure with pytest-asyncio and SQLAlchemy for robust backend testing.

 ## ADR-001: Use FastAPI for Backend
 - FastAPI enables async endpoints, automatic OpenAPI docs, and high performance.